You were in a car accident and you believe the other driver was reckless. What does that mean and what can you do?

 Distracted driving is more difficult to prove because many acts of distraction are brief and do not leave evidence of their existence.
 It is unlikely you will be able to prove someone was playing with their radio or climate control just before a crash, but cell phone activity can be verified.
 Because cell phones are used for more than calls and texts, it takes a forensic examination of the phone and provider data to determine if the driver was using the phone before the crash.

-The investigation starts with witness interviews.
-Did anyone see I the SUV driver holding a phone or staring down into their lap.
+The reckless driving accident investigation will start with eye-witness interviews.
+Did anyone see the SUV driver holding a phone or staring down into their lap?
 This includes talking with the responding police officer.
 Police will inspect the area driven by the SUV and surrounding the crash site to identify any potential surveillance cameras.
 Next, we would subpoena the SUV driver’s cell phone provider.
-Cell phone records prove if the driver was texting at the time of the crash.
+Cell phone records prove that the driver was texting at the time of the crash.
 The records will also determine whether the phone was involved in a phone call, and how active the phone was exchanging data with nearby cell towers.
 If these records indicate phone use, a technology expert is hired to download the phone data to demonstrate the driver was distracted and driving recklessly.

 Each piece of this investigation contributes towards proving a reckless driving case.

 Reckless drivers need to be held accountable for the harm they cause.
-If you or a loved one has been injured in a reckless driving accident, you should talk with an experience attorney.
+If you or a loved one has been injured in a reckless driving accident, you should talk with an experienced attorney.
 An experienced lawyer will help you learn about your legal rights.
-The award-winning attorneys at Gage Mathers Law Group are well recognized for their experience and effectiveness.